-North Korea fires unidentified projectile - South's military
+North Korea fires unidentified projectile: South's military

 South Korea responded to last week’s action by the North by calling for an end to acts that escalate military tension.

-The area where Thursday’s projectile was launched is believed to be the site of a medium-range Rodong missile base on North Korea’s east coast, a Washington-based think tank, the Center for Stratetic International Studies, says.
+The area where Thursday’s projectile was launched is believed to be the site of a medium-range Rodong missile base on North Korea’s west coast, a Washington-based think tank, the Center for Stratetic International Studies, says.

 Saturday’s launch of a short-range missile from another east coast area was the North’s first test of a ballistic missile since it launched an intercontinental ballistic missile in November 2017.